-Questions about this position may be addressed to Rose Ginther, Chair - Arts and Cultural Management at email@example.com.
+Questions about this opportunity may be addressed to Abigail Parrish-Craig, Chair, Services to Students with Disabilities at email@example.com.

 This position is included under the Faculty Association collective agreement.